cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ---

-The City of Austin has a strong interest in preserving the natural resources that make Austin the beautiful city that it is.
-So when starting a new project, you must consider any trees that may be affected by your work.
-This means protecting the larger trees and their roots.
+The City of Austin is dedicated to preserving the natural resources that make Austin the beautiful city it is.
+The city protects large trees and their roots.
+When starting a new project, you must be conscious of any trees that may be affected by your work.&nbsp;

 ---

 ## Protected tree sizes

-Certain tree sizes are protected in Austin and require a special permit to cut down.
+Certain tree sizes are protected in Austin and require a special permit to cut them down.
 You will need a [Tree Ordinance Review Application](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/tree_permit.pdf) if your project:

-Involves a tree of any species that is 19 inches or more in diameter (59.6904 inches around),
+Involves a tree of any species that is 19 inches or more in diameter ( 59.6904 inches around),

 And requires you to:

 * Remove the tree,
 * Or do work near the critical root zone.

-To calculate a tree’s diameter, measure the circumference of the tree 4.5 feet above the ground (diameter at breast height or DBH), and divide by Pi (3.14).
-Trees smaller than 19 inches in diameter are not regulated.
+To calculate a tree’s diameter, measure the circumference of the tree from 4.5 feet above the ground (diameter at breast height or DBH), and divide by Pi (3.14).
+Trees smaller than 19 inches in diameter are not protected.

 > ##### What is a critical root zone?
 >